 My advice would be to trade the coin that you are most familiar with.
 You need to know some characteristic technical patterns in the chart and also know the story behind the fundamentals to be able to make accurate price predictions.

-In this guide, we recommend two regulated platforms that offer leverage for US traders.
-These exchanges are BitMart and FTX.US.
-They are both located in the United States and have a license with the Financial Crimes and Enforcement Network.
+In this guide, we recommend one regulated platform that offers leverage for US traders.
+This exchange is BitMart.
+It is located in the United States and has a license with the Financial Crimes and Enforcement Network.

 The fees always stay the same no matter how much margin you use for one single position.
 If you are trading on a platform with 0.25% fees you will still pay the same percentage but in a bigger position.
 What makes things cost more is the actual position size.
 For example, if you have a 0.25% trading fee on a $1000 position you will pay $2,5.
 Now, if you use x10 margin on the same platform and open a position of $10,000 you will still pay 0.25% but this time the actual fee would be $25.